JunjieHu/cs769-assignments/assignment1/README.md

 - CAMPUSID/cfimdb-dev-output.txt `# output of the dev set for CFIMDB data`
 - CAMPUSID/cfimdb-test-output.txt `# output of the test set for CFIMDB data`
 - CAMPUSID/report.pdf `# (optional), report. here you can describe anything particularly new or interesting that you did`
+- CAMPUSID/README `# (optional) only if you use pre-trained word vectors such as GloVE and FastText.
+Do not upload the word embedding file.
+Instead, mention in the README with a download link to the word embedding file that you use for "--emb_file" in main.py.`

 Grading information:
 - **100:** Submissions that implement something new and achieve particularly large accuracy improvements (for SST, this would be on the order of 2\% over the baseline, but you must also achieve gains on IMDB)